-Ten reasons to plant trees in 2021
+Ten reasons to plant trees

 Landowners who plant trees provide many local benefits, according to Ausable Bayfield Conservation Authority (ABCA)

 Ausable Bayfield Conservation taking orders for spring tree planting; Landowners continue to plant thousands of trees each year to protect soil, improve crop yields, ecosystem and human health, more

 During 2021, the 75th anniversary year (1946-2021) for Ausable Bayfield Conservation Authority (ABCA), the ABCA’s Forestry and Land Stewardship Specialist, Ian Jean, offers a forestry perspective.

 “Over the past 75 years, local landowners have planted literally millions of trees,” he said.
 The result has been a doubling of forest cover since the 1940s.

 Forest cover is still too low in some areas, however.
 Forest cover averages just 14 per cent according to the most recent Ausable Bayfield Watershed Report Card.
 Tree planting can help.